Almost every person procrastinates at some point.

-A procrastinator is a person who delays making decisions or working on tasks that they need to complete.
-For example, a procrastinator might constantly postpone choosing a topic for an essay that they need to write, or they might delay getting started on an assignment that they have to complete until right before the deadline.
+A procrastinator is a person who unnecessarily postpones decisions or actions.
+For example, a procrastinator might constantly postpone choosing a topic for an essay that they need to write, or they might delay getting started on an assignment that they have to complete.

 Furthermore, procrastinators can use various methods in order to procrastinate.
-For example, one procrastinator might distract themselves from their main task by browsing social media, while another procrastinator might try to avoid dealing with important tasks that they have to complete by constantly dealing with trivial matters.
+For example, one procrastinator might distract themself from a task by browsing social media, while another procrastinator might try to avoid dealing with important tasks that they have to complete by constantly dealing with trivial matters instead.

 The problem with being a procrastinator

-As most procrastinators know, procrastination can be detrimental.
+As most procrastinators know, procrastination can be detrimental, in various ways.

-First, procrastinators often suffer from worse performance in various domains compared to non-procrastinators with the same abilities, because postponing work causes procrastinators to submit subpar work and miss important deadlines.
-This means, for example, that procrastinators tend to have worse grades and lower salaries than non-procrastinators, due to their inability to properly regulate their behavior.
+First, procrastinators often suffer from worse performance in various domains compared to non-procrastinators with the same abilities, because postponing tasks causes procrastinators to submit subpar work and miss important deadlines.
+This means, for example, that procrastinators tend to earn worse grades and lower salaries than non-procrastinators.

 Furthermore, procrastinators also tend to experience various negative side effects as a result of their procrastination, including increased stress and an increased lack of sleep, which in turn can cause them to experience a large range physical and mental issues.